soraxas/firmware/README.md

 If you have any problems with the build procedure, please create issue in the official agent repository.
 I made no changes into the proccedure and I will most likely not be able to help.

-- [https://github.com/p4elkin/firmware](https://github.com/p4elkin/firmware) - firmware fork which comes with an alternative implementation of the secondary key role mechanism making it possible to use the feature for keys actively involved in typing (e.g. alphanumeric ones).